JoeyNMason/Cat-Photo-App/README.md

-my first completed project using the basics of html. created uby following freeCodeCamps Web Dev course.
+my first completed project using the basics of html. created by following freeCodeCamps Web Dev course.